epasham/docker-repo/logging/ELK-Curator/README.md

 these files according yours needs.

 # NGINX as Elasticsearch proxy
-We need DNS Round Robin in ( dnsrr ) Swarm service configuration for Elasticsearch to achieve scaling on unicast messages.
+We need DNS Round Robin in ( endpoint_mode: dnsrr ) Swarm service configuration for Elasticsearch to achieve scaling on unicast messages.
 Docker can't publish on ingress network (VIP is required).
 So an NGINX included in front of Elasticsearch as a proxy.